sushantjha8/simplesentiment/README.md

 Use simpleSentiment if you need a deep learning sentiment analysis on any text.:

 - Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
-- Supports both convolutional networks and recurrent networks, as well as combinations of the two.
+- Supports both nltk and artificial neural networks, as well as combinations of the two.
 - Runs seamlessly on CPU and GPU.

 SimpleSentient is compatible with: __Python 3.6__.